Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification

+In this paper, we aim to study the transferability of spatial and spatio-temporal representations to frames and sequence of frames of video trailers for the genre classification task.
+Specifically, our research objectives are as follows.

+\begin{enumerate} \item To study how transferable representations learned on ImageNet and Kinetics are to MTGC. \item To identify important factors that influence transferability and to what extent. \item To analyze strategies to reduce structural dissimilarities between source and target tasks that can improve TL. \end{enumerate} To address these objectives, this paper makes the following contributions:

 \begin{enumerate} \item It introduces Trailers12k, a novel video movie trailer dataset composed of 12,000 trailers multi-labeled with ten different genres.
-As opposed to other existing trailer datasets, in Trailers12k each URL was manually verified and corrected both in terms of title-trailer agreement and video quality.
-In addition to metadata, frame-level and clip-level representations obtained with pretrained models on ImageNet and/or Kinetics are provided. \item It proposes DIViTA, which is an MTGC architecture that leverages representations learned from ImageNet and/or Kinetics.
+In order to ensure the labeling and sample quality, in Trailers12k each URL was manually verified and corrected in terms of title-trailer agreement and video quality.
+In addition to metadata, frame-level and clip-level representations obtained with pretrained models on ImageNet and/or Kinetics are provided. \item It proposes Dual Image and Video Transformer Architecture (DIViTA), which is an MTGC architecture that leverages representations learned on ImageNet and/or Kinetics.
 DIViTA improves transferability by performing a straightforward adaptation stage that segments the input trailer based on shot transitions.
-Segmented representations are further aggregated with a transformer-based module to generate a trailer-level representation, which is used for genre classification. \item It provides an extensive empirical evaluation of the transferability of convolutional and transformer backbones pretrained on ImageNet and/or Kinetics to Trailers12k MTGC.
+Video segment representations are further aggregated with a transformer-based module to generate a trailer-level representation, which is used for genre classification. \item It provides an extensive empirical evaluation of the transferability of convolutional and transformer backbones pretrained on ImageNet and/or Kinetics to Trailers12k MTGC.